Skip Navigation

 Read more about this publication

-Annual report on health care for children and youth in the United States: focus on injury-related emergency department utilization and expenditures
+Annual report on healthcare for children and youth in the United States: focus on injury-related emergency department utilization and expenditures

 Owens PL, Zodet MW, Berdahl T, Dougherty D, McCormick MC, Simpson LA.